1C10.XX Position to Velocity Worksheet

 - Number line (-5 m to 5 m)

 - Plastic meter stick

-- Attached the number line to the blackboard with small rubber magnets.
+- Attach the number line to the blackboard with magnets.

 - The demonstration requires a lack of concern for personal dignity to be performed successfully.